crownlessking/web-ui/README.md

 </html>
 ```

+**TIP**: You do not need to specify `appInfo.origin` unless you intend to connect to an API at a different URL address than your single-page app.
+`appInfo.origin` is only mentioned for the sake of completion.

 **NOTE**: From here on out, we will use the custom file example.

 ## How to create a page